 Francis Ziba Branch was a sailor, trapper, and trader who worked across the United States.

-In 1830, he was in St. Louis, Missouri where he joined a caravan headed for Santa Fe, New Mexico.
+In 1830, he was in St. Louis, Missouri, where he joined a caravan headed for Santa Fe, New Mexico.
 That same year, he joined William Wolfskill on a trapping expedition to California.
 Along the way, the group was instrumental in opening what became known as the Old Spanish Trail from New Mexico to California.
-However, the trapping expedition was unsuccessful and the group had much difficulty with heavy snows, short supplies, and hostile Indians.
+However, the trapping expedition was unsuccessful, and the group struggled with heavy snow, short supplies, and hostile Indians.
 After arriving in California in February 1831, the party disbanded.

 Branch remained in California and spent years hunting sea otters, the first of which commanded a high price.
-He also invested in a grocery store in Santa Barabara.
+He also invested in a grocery store in Santa Barbara.

-He married Maria Dominga Manuela Carlon in about 1835, in Santa Barbara, California and the couple would eventually have 12 children.
+He married Maria Dominga Manuela Carlon in about 1835 in Santa Barbara, California, and the couple would eventually have 12 children.
 In 1837, Governor Juan Bautista Alvarado granted Francis and his wife Maria the 16,955-acre Rancho Santa Manuela Mexican land grant in present-day San Luis Obispo County, California.
-In the next years, he and his wife were granted land in the San Luis Obispo area.
-Later, he received another grant and purchased more land until was one of the largest landholders in the county with 37,000 acres.
-Highly successful as a rancher, at one time he had as many as 20,000 head of cattle and hundreds of horses.
+In the following years, he and his wife were granted land in the San Luis Obispo area.
+Later, he received another grant and purchased more land until he was one of the largest landholders in the county, with 37,000 acres.
+Highly successful as a rancher, he had as many as 20,000 head of cattle and hundreds of horses at one time.